Orange-OpenSource/a11y-guidelines/src/en/articles/font-size-and-colors.md

 For non-underlined links
 - contrast of 3:1 minimum with the surrounding text and with the background color

-The criterion mentions a few exceptions subject to no constraint, in particular the texts of inactive elements (a button appearing grayed out for example), the texts forming part of a logo or a brand name.
+The criterion mentions a few exceptions subject to no constraint, in particular the texts of inactive elements (e.g., a grayed-out button), the texts forming part of a logo or a brand name.

 ## What about users?